• A new discovery by Condor geologists in late 2009, highlighted by two distinct zones.

 85% interest in 36 sq km where the vendor holds a 1% net smelter returns royalty, and a 15% interest carried to commercial production.
 Condor has the right to purchase the royalty at any time for US$2,000,000.
 The property vendor's interest is fully-carried and non-contributing until the completion of a feasibility study, at which time the property vendor will receive an additional 1 million shares.
 All costs incurred by Condor on behalf of the property vendor following completion of the feasibility study will be recouped with interest from the property vendor's 15% share of production proceeds.

-Five more concessions (40 sq km total) were acquired by staking and are held 100% by Condor.
-Two concessions are adjacent and to the west, and three are adjacent and to the east.
+Two concessions (15 sq km total) were acquired by staking and are held 100% by Condor.
+The two concessions are adjacent and to the east.

 The property covers two epithermal precious metals targets: the West Zone, a low to intermediate sulphidation, 'bonanza-potential' multi-phase vein system within an area covering approximately 4 sq km, and 8km to the northeast, the East Zone, an intermediate to high sulphidation potential disseminated bulk tonnage target measuring 1.2 km long by 200m to 700m in width.